DISHDevEx/iot/aws/terragrunt_template/README.md

 Please ensure to create the secrets as per the respective data type defined in 'variables.tf' file.

 5. Set environment variables required for S3 backend initialization in Terragrunt.
+To set these environment variables, you can run the following command in a linux CLI.
+   #Command: source ./set-env-vars.sh

 ## Module Inputs
 If you are interested in using HashiCorp Vault for secrets management, then please follow below steps:
 1. Uncomment the vault datasource defined in 'data-sources.tf' file
 2. Uncomment the vault provider defined in 'terragrunt.hcl' file
-3. Update the modules as required in 'main.tf' file
-4. Update the outputs as required in 'outputs.tf' file
+3. Update the outputs as required in 'outputs.tf' file

-If you are NOT interested in using HashiCorp Vault for secrets management, then please follow below steps:
-1. Update the modules as required in 'main.tf' file
+4. Update the modules as required in 'main.tf' file with inputs as shown in below example
-Note: Please ensure to define proper configuration for the modules as required.
-Example: For 'ec2' module, please ensure that count of 'instance_count' and 'instance_names' variable values are matching.
-#For example,

-instance_count = 2

-instance_name = ["First instance name","Second instance name"]

-2. Update the outputs as required in 'outputs.tf' file

 ### Module Inputs - With HashiCorp Vault:
 #Example for 'ec2' module